Paris Mountain State Park: Recreation

 The Paris Mountain Downhill Mountain Bike Race is part of the South Carolina Gravity Championships and acts as a qualifier to the USA Cycling Mountain Bike Gravity National Championships.
-The 2012 national championships will take place at Beech Mountain, North Carolina.
+The 2012 national championships took place at Beech Mountain, North Carolina.
 Limited to 99 riders, the course runs from Sulphur Springs trail around the top of the mountain to the park's archery range.